-The Complaints Officer will liaise with the complainant and Senior Officer allocated to review the complaint at Stage 3.
+At Stage 3 the complaint will be reviewed by a Senior Leader and the Complaints Officer will liaise with the complainant and Senior Officer allocated to review the complaint at Stage 3.

 The Complaints Officer ensures that an initial response to the complainant is given within 24 hours/ next working day.
 As part of the initial response, there should be a conversation with the complainant to clarify reasons for moving to Stage 3.